Fantente/PacMan/README.md

   * less than 5 lines of code per block
   * separation of control structure from functions

-Next Homework

-* Make PacMan begin on the empty place in the bottom of the scren `km`
-* Test and complete all crossings `km`
-* Try to think of a solution how not to continue through walls when the direction continues `km`

 Next Time

 * begin separating the logic from the functions